collapsed-stacks/startups/questions/3630/pros-and-cons-of-using-source-control-as-an-independent-entrepreneur.md

 - posted by: [mikeatlarge](https://stackexchange.com/users/5898883/mikeatlarge) on 2015-03-07
 - score: 1

-<p>It's also useful for archival purposes.
+It's also useful for archival purposes.
 When a project is current and fresh in your mind you might inherently know what you did when and why you did it.
-But if you have to go back and revisit an old project years later--either for support or other reasons--a version control system can make it a lot easier to get back up to speed.</p>
+But if you have to go back and revisit an old project years later--either for support or other reasons--a version control system can make it a lot easier to get back up to speed.